mateoconlechuga/cesium/readme.md

 *Backup features:*
 * Backup RAM before executing programs (with [2nd] button).
 If a program crashes, nothing will be deleted or lost! (toggle in settings)
 * Quick launch button (the [enter] button) that skips backup process.
-* External backup, if your calculator crashes outside of Cesium, everything is still protected!
+* External backup, if your calculator crashes outside of Cesium, everything is still protected! (done from homescreen)
-* Restore External backup feature so you can revert your calculator back to its backed-up state whenever you want.
+* Restore External backup feature so you can revert your calculator back to its backed-up state whenever you want. (also done from homescreen)
 * Video of every backup feature and how to use them: https://youtu.be/hZDzV1CDN3k

 *Basic Features:*
 * Quick launch with <kbd>on</kbd> + <kbd>prgm</kbd> (toggle in settings)
 * Quick (adjustable) password lock with <kbd>on</kbd> + <kbd>stat</kbd> (toggle in settings)

-* Run ASM programs directly.
+* Run ASM , C, and ICE programs directly.
 * Run Archived programs with any OS.
 * Edit Archived BASIC programs and an instant goto for errors.
 (Won't edit locked programs)
-* While editing program, you have access to the entire screen (the "PROGRAM:NAME" line isn't there)
+* While editing program, you have access to the entire screen (the "PROGRAM:NAME" line isn't there for more space)
 * Turn off run/busy indicator when running BASIC programs. (toggle in settings)

 *Program Features:*
-* Search for programs for a quick lookup.
+* Search for programs for a quick lookup. (press the letter with the green letter above it corresponding to the first letter of the program you're searching for)
 * Archive programs.
 * Lock programs from editing.
 * Hide programs from normal <kbd>prgm</kbd> button (the TI-OS program menu).